odoo/odoo/doc/workflows.rst

 Splitting and joining transitions
 '''''''''''''''''''''''''''''''''

-When multiple transitions leave the same activity, or lead to the same activity, OpenERP provides some control about which transitions will be crossed, or how the reached activity will be processed.
-The ``split_mode`` and ``join_mode`` attributes on the activity are used for such control.
+When multiple transitions leave the same activity, or lead to the same activity, OpenERP provides some control over which transitions are actually taken, or how the reached activity will be processed.
+The attributes ``split_mode`` and ``join_mode`` on the activity are used for such control.
+The possible values of those attributes are explained below.

 Activities
 ----------

-While the transitions can be seen as the control structure of the workflows, activities are the place where everything happen, from changing record states to sending email.
+While the transitions can be seen as the control structures of the workflows, activities are the places where everything happens, from changing record states to sending email.

-Different kind of activities exist: ``Dummy``, ``Function``, ``Subflow``, and ``Stop all``; different kind of activities can do different and they are detailed below.

-In addition to the activity kind, activies have some properties, detailed in the next sections.
+Different kinds of activities exist: ``Dummy``, ``Function``, ``Subflow``, and ``Stop all``, each doing different things when the activity is processed.
+In addition to their kind, activies have other properties, detailed in the next sections.

 Flow start and flow stop
 ''''''''''''''''''''''''

-The ``flow_start`` attribute is a boolean value specifying if the activity starts the workflow.
-Multiple activities can have the ``flow_start`` attribute set to ``True`` and when instanciating a workflow for a record, OpenERP will simply process all of them, and try all their outgoing transitions afterwards.
+The attribute ``flow_start`` is a boolean value specifying whether the activity is processed when the workflow is instanciated.
+Multiple activities can have their attribute ``flow_start`` set to ``True``.
+When instanciating a workflow for a record, OpenERP simply processes all of them, and evaluate all their outgoing transitions afterwards.

-The ``flow_stop`` attribute is also a boolean value, specifying if the activity ends the workflow.
-A workflow is considered to be completed when all its activities with the ``flow_stop`` attribute set to ``True`` are completed.
+The attribute ``flow_stop`` is a boolean value specifying whether the activity stops the workflow instance.
+A workflow instance is considered completed when all its activities with the ``flow_stop`` attribute set to ``True`` are completed.

-It is important for OpenERP to know when a workflow instance is completed: a workflow can have an activity that is actually another workflow (called a subflow) and that activity will be completed only when the subflow is completed.
+It is important for OpenERP to know when a workflow instance is completed.
+A workflow can have an activity that is actually another workflow (called a subflow); that activity is completed when the subflow is completed.

 Subflow
 '''''''

 An activity can embed a complete workflow, called a subflow (the embedding workflow is called the parent workflow).
-The workflow to instanciate is specified by the ``subflow_id`` attribute.
+The workflow to instanciate is specified by attribute ``subflow_id``.

 .. note:: In the GUI, that attribute can not be set unless the kind of the
     activity is ``Subflow``.

-The activity will be completed (and its outgoing transitions will be tried) when the subflow is completed (see the ``flow_stop`` attribute above to read about when a workflow is considered completed by OpenERP).
+The activity is considered completed (and its outgoing transitions ready to be evaluated) when the subflow is completed (see attribute ``flow_stop`` above).

 Sending a signal from a subflow
 '''''''''''''''''''''''''''''''

-When a workflow is used (as a sublfow) in the activity of a (parent) workflow, the sublow can send a signal from its own activities to the parent by specifying a signal name in the ``signal_send`` attribute.
-OpenERP will process those activities normally and send to the parent workflow instance a signal with ``signal_send`` value prefixed with ``subflow.``.
+When a workflow is embedded in an activity (as a subflow) of a workflow, the sublow can send a signal from its own activities to the parent workflow by giving a signal name in attribute ``signal_send``.
+OpenERP processes those activities by sending the value of ``signal_send`` prefixed by "subflow"  to the parent workflow instance.

-In other words, it is possible to react and take transitions in the parent workflow as activities are executed in the sublow.
+In other words, it is possible to react and get transitions in the parent workflow as activities are executed in the sublow.

 Server actions
 ''''''''''''''

-An activity can run a "Server Action" by specifying its ID in the ``action_id`` attribute.
+An activity can run a "Server Action" by specifying its ID in the attribute ``action_id``.

 Python action
 '''''''''''''

-An activity can run some Python code, provided through the ``action`` attribute.
-See the section about transition conditions to read about the evaluation environment.
+An activity can execute some Python code, given by attribute ``action``.
+The evaluation environment is the same as the one explained in the section `Conditions`_.

 Split mode
 ''''''''''

-After an activity has been processed, its outgoing transitions will be tried.
+After an activity has been processed, its outgoing transitions are evaluated.
-Normally, if a transition can be taken, OpenERP will do it and proceed to the activity the transition leads to.
+Normally, if a transition can be taken, OpenERP traverses it and proceed to the activity the transition leads to.

-Actually, when more than a single transition is leaving an activity, OpenERP can proceed, or not, depending on the other transitions.
-That is, the condition on the transitions can be combined together, and the combined result will instruct OpenERP to cross zero, one, or all the transitions.
-The way they are combined is controlled by the ``split_mode`` attribute.
+Actually, when more than a single transition is leaving an activity, OpenERP may proceed or not, depending on the other transitions.
+That is, the condition on the transitions can be combined together, and the combined result instructs OpenERP to traverse zero, one, or all the transitions.
+The way they are combined is controlled by the attribute ``split_mode``.

-There are indeed three modes to decide how to combine the transition conditions, ``XOR``, ``OR``, and ``AND``.
+There are three possible split modes: ``XOR``, ``OR`` and ``AND``.

 ``XOR``
-    When the transitions are combined with a ``XOR`` split mode, as soon as a transition with a condition that evaluates to true is found, the transition is taken and the other will not be tried.
+    When the transitions are combined with a ``XOR`` split mode, as soon as a transition has a satisfied condition, the transition is traversed and the others are skipped.

 ``OR``
-    With an ``OR`` mode, all the transitions with a condition that evaluates to true are taken.
-The remaining transitions will not be tried later.
+    With the ``OR`` mode, all the transitions with a satisfied condition are traversed.
+The remaining transitions will not be evaluated later.

 ``AND``
-   With an ``AND`` mode, OpenERP will wait for all transition conditions to evaluate to true, then cross all the transitions at the same time.
+    With the ``AND`` mode, OpenERP will wait for all outgoing transition conditions to be satisfied, then traverse all of them at once.

 Join mode
 '''''''''

-Just as departing transition conditions can be combined together to decide whether they can be taken or not, arriving transitions can be combined together to decide if an activity must be run.
-The attribute to control that behavior is called ``join_mode``.
+Just like outgoing transition conditions can be combined together to decide whether they can be traversed or not, incoming transitions can be combined together to decide if and when an activity may be processed.
+The attribute ``join_mode`` controls that behavior.

-The join mode is a bit simpler than the split mode: only two modes are provided, ``XOR`` and ``AND``.
+There are two possible join modes: ``XOR`` and ``AND``.

 ``XOR``
-    An activity with a ``XOR`` join mode will be run as soon as a transition is crossed to arrive at the activity.
+    With the ``XOR`` mode, an incoming transition with a satisfied condition is traversed immediately, and enables the processing of the activity.

 ``AND``
-   With an ``AND`` mode, the activity will wait for all its incoming transitions to be crossed before being run.
+    With the ``AND`` mode, OpenERP will wait until all incoming transitions have been traversed before enabling the processing of the activity.

 Kinds
 '''''